tvtp11052002/tvtp11052002/README.md

 # Tran Van Tuan Phong - Developer

-I am a student majoring in Data Science and Artificial Intelligence at Hue University and gained practical experience at a local software company as a Web Developer.
-My ability to swiftly absorb and assimilate new information, coupled with a high adaptability to different environments, has been evident throughout my academic and professional journey.
-Furthermore, I am actively working on enhancing my skills in web programming for future endeavors.
+I hold a degree in Data Science and Artificial Intelligence, with real-world experience in web development.
+I excel at quickly acquiring new knowledge and adapting to various working environments.
+I am continuing to build my expertise in modern web technologies to pursue long-term growth in the IT field.

 ## Experience